 As mentioned above, keeping your ceiling fan blades clean improves their effectiveness, but it is important to avoid putting pressure on the blades when cleaning.
 This can damage the blades or set them off balance.
 As well, never spray your blades directly with cleaning products as this can get into the mechanisms.
 Instead, lightly spritz a clean cloth or sponge, and then gently remove dirt.
 Always allow the blades to dry completely before turning the fan on.

-If you would like more tips on improving energy efficiency in Charleston, WV, speak to the experts at Best Virginia Heating and Cooling today.
+If you would like more tips on improving energy efficiency in Hurricane, WV, speak to the experts at Best Virginia Heating and Cooling today.